'Come to the Table and Make a Deal,' Trump Tells Kim Jong Un

 Most of all, Moon will want Trump to refrain from taunting the 33-year-old tyrant Kim Jong Un, whom he has previously mocked as “Little Rocket Man” on Twitter.
 The 38 North analysis groups reports new activity by North Korean nuclear test sites, while South Korean intelligence says the regime may be preparing another rocket launch soon.

-Trump also brought up the subject of trade, thanking his host for agreeing to renegotiate the Korean-U.S. Free trade agreement, or KORUS — which he had previously called “horrible” — again striking a softer chord.
-“I feel confident,” Trump said, “that we will be able to reach a free fair, and reciprocal trade deal.”
+Trump also brought up the subject of trade, thanking his host for agreeing to renegotiate the Korean-U.S. Free trade agreement, or KORUS — which he had previously called “horrible” — once again striking a softer chord.
+“I feel confident,” Trump said, “that we will be able to reach a free, fair and reciprocal trade deal.”